o3de/o3de.org/content/docs/user-guide/scripting/lua/debugging-tutorial.md

 This tutorial shows you how to use O3DE Lua Editor to perform debugging operations on a sample script.

-## Create an entity with a Lua Script component
+## Add sample Lua Script to an entity

 1. Open Lua Editor from the **Tools** menu.